 UAB Medicine combined many types of men’s health care services to form the Men’s Health Clinic at The Kirklin Clinic of UAB Hospital.
 It treats some of the most common men’s health conditions, including infertility, incontinence, sexual health issues, and genitourinary (GU) cancer.
-The clinic is staffed by an experienced team of physicians and surgeons from the Department of Urology, along with nurse practitioners, radiation and medical oncologists, and urology nurses and technicians.
+The clinic is staffed by an experienced team of physicians and surgeons from the UAB Department of Urology, along with nurse practitioners and urology nurses and technicians.
 Patients receive the most accurate diagnoses and effective treatment options available, including complex genital and urinary reconstruction surgery and treatment of enlarged prostate using minimally invasive laser surgery, which means that no cutting is required.

 The range of conditions we treat and the services we provide include:

 - Erectile Dysfunction: Also known as impotence, erectile dysfunction (ED) is the inability to achieve erection, an inability to consistently achieve an erection, or the ability to sustain only a brief erection.
 80-90% of ED cases are caused by physical problems, usually related to the blood supply to the penis.
 Treatments vary but can include medication, hormone replacement therapy, and penile implants or pumps.

 - Penile Implant: A penile implant, or penile prosthesis, is a surgically implanted device used to treat erectile dysfunction (ED).
 When medications, vacuum pumps, or injection medications do not provide a satisfactory erection, surgical treatments often can correct ED.
 Erectile dysfunction that requires surgery is sometimes seen in men with diabetes, vascular disease, and in men who suffered trauma or had surgery or radiation treatment for prostate cancer or other cancers.
 Penile implant surgery often is covered by insurance.